News

 The History of Underfloor Heating

-Underfloor heating throughout history has been used as a luxurious heating source throughout time right until up to the modern day.
-Although modern innovations have made underfloor heating more accessible to a wide range of homeowners, they were certainly luxurious additions to properties in the past.
+Underfloor heating throughout history has been used as a luxurious heating source right until the modern day.
+Although modern innovations have made it more accessible to a wide range of homeowners, it wasn’t so long ago that it was considered a luxurious addition to properties.

-In this article, we take a look at some of the civilisations that invented, innovated and produced underfloor heating systems as well as how this has been adapted to the modernised underfloor heating systems that exist on the market today.
-If you are looking to find out more about underfloor heating systems then enquire with Easyflow using an online contact form on our website or telephone now on: 01743 298001.
+In this article, we take a look at the history of underfloor heating through the civilisations that invented, innovated and produced them, as well as how this has been adapted to the modernised systems that exist on the market today.
+If you are looking to find out more about an underfloor heating system on your own, then enquire with Easyflow online or over the phone.

 No inventor has been attributed to the original creation of underfloor heating.
 The first discovered underfloor heating systems were made by the ancient Koreans.
 These systems were thought to have been invented in 5,000 BC!
 These floors were either heated or baked, which would later be coined as an ondol meaning “warm stone” around the end of the 19th century.
 Evidence suggests that early ondols initiated as gudeul, which was essentially a cooking and heating system in the home.

 When a fire was lit inside the furnace to cook, the flame would extend horizontally because the flue entry was situated beside the furnace.
 If the smoke were to travel upwards, then the fire would extinguish too quickly and would not be able to cook food for long enough.
-Then a series of passages would guide the flame with the smoke, with entire rooms being built on the furnace flue to create rooms that could enjoy underfloor heating!
+Then a series of passages would guide the flame with the smoke, with entire rooms being built on the furnace flue to create rooms that could enjoy heating from the floor!

 When Was Underfloor Heating Invented?

 The first underfloor heating systems were invented as early as 5,000 BC.
-Modern underfloor heating systems as we know them started development in the 1800s and would not receive widespread standardisation until the 1980s.
-By 3,000 BC, the Koreans were using a fire hearth system, which was used as a form of underfloor heating system as well as an early iteration of an oven.
+Modern systems, as we know them, started development in the 1800s and would not receive widespread standardisation until the 1980s.
+By 3,000 BC, the Koreans were using a fire hearth system, which was used as a form of heating as well as an early iteration of an oven.
 It has also been thought that a double hearth system was being used in 900 BC, with one hearth being used for cooking and another as a heating system.

-As early as 350 BC, the Ancient Romans & Greeks were documented to be using underfloor heating systems in the form of hypocausts.
+As early as 350 BC, the Ancient Romans & Greeks were documented to be using their own version called the hypocaust.
 These systems raised the floor on pillars, allowing hot air to pass through the space beneath to heat the flooring.
 They were commonly used in bath houses and public buildings, but also in the homes of the noble and merchant classes.

 The Movement Towards More Advanced Underfloor Heating Methods